Kong/docs.konghq.com/app/enterprise/1.5.x/introduction/key-concepts.md

 Before you can start making requests against a Service, you need to add a [Route](#route) to it.
 Routes specify how (and if) requests are sent to their Services after they reach Kong.
 A single Service can have many Routes.
 After configuring the Service and the Route, you’ll be able to make requests through Kong using them.

 ## Stable
-A Stable release designation in Kong software means the functionality of the version is high-quality, production-ready, and released as general availability (GA).
+A Stable release designation in Kong software means the functionality of the version is of high quality, production-ready, and released as general availability (GA).
 The version has been thoroughly tested, considered reliable to deploy in a production environment, and is fully supported.
 If updates or bug fixes are required, a patch version or minor release version is issued and fully supported.

 ## Super Admin
 A Super Admin, or any Role with read and write access to the `/admins` and `/rbac` endpoints, creates new Roles and customize Permissions.
 A Super Admin can: